 When a minor is within one week of release, the parents are permitted to send in or bring to visiting the minors release clothing.
 Minors can be picked up at Camp Barrett the morning of their release or they can be transported to Juvenile Hall for pick up by the parents.
 An Officer will call the parents the night before his release to set up the release procedure.

 If a minor is terminated from the program, the parents will be sent a letter outlining the procedure for obtaining the minors property.
 The Camp Barrett warehouse will keep the minors belongings for up to 90 days.
 Arrangements can be made to pick up the belongings at Camp Barrett or they can be sent to Juvenile Hall for pick up.
 An appointment must be made prior to the pick up of property at either location.

-In addition to classes provided by our high school, each ward must complete Camp Barrett’s own program: the program is designed to increase the likelihood of successful reintegration.
+In addition to classes provided by our high school, each ward must complete Camp Barrett’s Steps to Success Phase program in addition to mandatory programs designed to increase the likelihood of successful reintegration.
 The program includes, but is not limited to:

 Aggression Replacement Training (ART) – This program is facilitated by mental health care professionals, and is a comprehensive attempt to alter the cognitions and misperceptions of individuals prone to violence, thus reducing violent behaviors.
 The program contains three main components:

 To complete this course, each ward attends eight classes over a four-week period.